 Today, however, as I read the chapters, I took a good long look at myself in the mirror.
 “Vanity of vanities…” as the writer wrote.
 I never thought myself a vain person.
 However, I set myself to acquire knowledge, a home, this and that… Whether I die a fool or a scholar, we all suffer the same fate.
 I’m fooling myself to think that this fulfills me.
 I know that it doesn’t.

 My mind began to shift, reflect on the past.
 I asked myself, am I living?
 God intended for us to have joy in this life, can I say that I have joy?
 For once in my life, I didn’t lie.
 I have not been living the life He intended for me to live.
-This past year has been a year of growth, transition and transformation in my life, yet I see I still have so much more to do.
+This past year has been a year of growth, transition and transformation in my life, yet I see I still have so much more to learn and so much more growing to do.

 I feel like I am finally waking up out of a dream.
 I had my life on hold.
 For what?
 How to put this in words?
 It’s not that I was waiting, I would never go back.
 It’s more of a feeling of “what if it was me?”
 Or “how dangerous to try again” for fear of the end.
 So, I lie to myself.
 I have even lied to others.
 I’m not interested in dating – when I really mean “I’m scared.”
 What scares me the most is making a huge mistake – again.